conormcdevitt/Hackathon1/README.md

 * Why did you choose the research methodologies you used?

 * I initially plan to download the dataset and load it into a dataframe using pandas, using various functions to get an idea of what kind of information is in the dataset.
-* I will then try to clean the data by removing any missing values, duplicate values etcu
+* I will then try to clean the data by removing any missing values, duplicate values etc as well as encoding the categorical variables.

-## The rationale to map the business requirements to the Data Visualisations
-* List your business requirements and a rationale to map them to the Data Visualisations
+* I will then save the data to a new csv file and then use that data to create a few basic charts using matplotlib and seaborn.

 ## Analysis techniques used
 * List the data analysis methods used and explain limitations or alternative approaches.